This post may contain affiliate links. As an Amazon Associate, we may earn a commission on qualifying sales at no extra cost to you.

 Board Games/Playing Cards

 Like it or not, the weather has an impact on RVers all the time.
 It’s just something we can’t control, no matter how much we wish we could.
 If it were up to me, it would be sunshine, 75 degrees with low humidity everyday.
 When the weather turns to crap and there is just no way of getting outside, playing games is a great way to spend quality time with your loved ones.
 Kellie and I have a stash of games in our dinette storage.
 We normally play things like cards, dice, or dominoes.
-Throw a few games in your rig to keep the family entertained during inclement weather.Best Sellers in Apps & Games
+Add a few games to your RV essentials checklist to keep the family entertained during inclement weather.Best Sellers in Apps & Games

 Conclusion Of RV Essentials You May Not Know You Need